09

 The chain replicates through the nervous system, not through intent.
 It replicates until awareness changes — not just behavior, not just understanding.

 If what was passed was awareness (or the absence of it), then what needs to develop is awareness.
 Not information.
 Not insight alone.
-The actual capacity to know what you feel — in your body, not just in your mind.
+The actual capacity to know what we feel — in the body, not just in the mind.